 Book-Entry-Only System.
-The Bonds will be issued by means of a book-entry-only system, with one bond certificate for each maturity of each series immobilized at The Depository Trust Company, New York, New York ("DTC").
-The certificates will not be available for distribution to the public and will evidence ownership of the Bonds in principal amounts of \$5,000 or integral multiples thereof.
+The Bonds will be issued by means of a book-entry-only system, with bond certificates immobilized at The Depository Trust Company, New York, New York ("DTC").
+Bond certificates will not be available for distribution to the public and will evidence ownership of the Bonds in principal amounts, in the Daily Mode and Weekly Mode of \$100,000 and integral multiples of \$5,000 in excess thereof, in the Flexible Mode of \$100,000 and integral multiples of \$1,000 in excess thereof, in the Term Mode of \$5,000 or integral multiples thereof, and in the ARS Mode of \$25,000 or integral multiples thereof.
 Transfers of ownership will be effected on the records of DTC and its participants pursuant to rules and procedures established by DTC and its participants.
-Interest and principal due on the Bonds will be paid in clearing house funds to DTC or its nominee as registered owner of the Bonds.
-The record date for payments on account of the Bonds will be the business day next preceding an Interest Payment Date.
+Interest and principal due on the Bonds will be paid to DTC or its nominee as registered owner of the Bonds.
+The Record Date for payments on account of the Bonds bearing interest at a Weekly Rate will be the Business Day next preceding an Interest Payment Date.
 As long as the book-entry-only system remains in effect, DTC or its nominee will be recognized as the owner of the Bonds for all purposes, including notices and voting.
 The Commonwealth will not be responsible or liable for maintaining, supervising or reviewing the records maintained by DTC, its participants or persons acting through such participants.
 See "BOOK-ENTRY-ONLY SYSTEM."